tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * How does one sort by more than one column?

-    **Answer:** List the columns to sort by in a comma-separated list.
+    **Answer:** List the columns to sort by in a comma separated list.

 * Can you use a list to tell Pandas to sort some columns by ascending values and others by descending values?

     **Answer:** Yes.
 The `ascending` parameter can be used to sort columns by ascending values.
-The default value is `True`. `False` will sort in descending order.
+Default value is `True`. `False` will sort in descending order.
 The `ascending` parameter accepts a list of Boolean responses when data is sorted by more than one column.

 **Scenario for Student Live Coding:**